-The risk selection is guided by underwriting guidelines and the country risk classification and cover policy of Credendo Group.
-The underwriting process is strictly defined by clearly described and documented authority and guidelines, approved by management.
-In order to achieve a high level of efficiency, management has dispersed its authority to special committees that discuss, evaluate and underwrite risks..
+The risk selection is guided by underwriting guidelines, a debtor rating procedure and the country risk classification and cover policy of Credendo.
+The underwriting process is strictly defined by clearly described and documented sub-delegation of authority and guidelines, approved by management.
+In order to achieve a high level of efficiency, management has dispersed its authority to take decisions throughout the entities, from individual underwriters to special committees that discuss, evaluate and underwrite risks.